iotempire/iotempower/doc/first-node.rst

 - TODO: provide image of the Folder 1!
 You should be seen a page like the one bellow.

 - TODO: provide image of the weird button!
-When inside the `folder 1`_ click on the console button located on the bottom right corner your screen.
+When inside the  **folder 1** click on the console button located on the bottom right corner your screen.

 - TODO: provide image of the button menu for initializing!
 You will now see a menu link this one on the image bellow.

 - Click on the button initialize.

--

-- Consider to configure  etc/ulnoiot.conf
-  and run ``accesspoint`` and ``mqtt_broker``.
-If you installed from the Raspberry Pi image, this should not be necessary as they are started automatically.

-- Copy the folder ``lib/system_templates`` to a project directory, you can rename system_templates to a project name (i.e. iot-test-project)

-- Rename the included node_template to a name for the node you want to configure (i.e. onboard_blinker)

-- Adapt and configure system.conf and node.conf.
-Especialy make sure to add the correct board in node.conf.

-- Now change into your node directory, connect an (only one) esp8266 based microcontroller to your pc or raspberry/orange pi and type ``initialize serial``.
-This flashes and pre-configures the device.
-If you use the inbuilt WiFi configuration (like described in uhelp WiFi), just use ``initialize`` to adopt the node via the network.

-- If you like, access the debug console with ``console_serial`` (if only one esp is connected the serial port will be discovered automatically else supply it as usb1 or acm2).

-If something gets stuck, try to power cycle the esp8266.

-``initialize`` sets up your WiFi based on the settings in system.conf and also encrypts the network connection.

-At an ulnoiot-command prompt try typing ``uhelp`` and check the small manual.

-Take a look at the setup.cpp in your node-folder and enable the onboardled.

-Try also ``uhelp setup.cpp`` at the ulnoiot prompt.
+- TODO: Create a troubleshouting file!
+Wait until the proccess is done and make sure it was successful.
+  You should see this msg *deploy successfully done.* and *Done initializing.*
+  If it says *Initializing not successfull, check errors above.* please refer to the troubleshouting.

+Congratulations!!
+Your node is now connect to UlnIoT and the onboard_led can be controled with Node red using the button on this page `<https://ulnoiotgw/nodered/ui/#/1>`_